lunadragon06/torfs-art-gallery/README.md

 <!-- Project detail -->
 ## Project details
 This is a simple and minimalistic website built using React with JavaScript and SASS.
-The backend for development of this site is currently running on the remote server with Strapi, Heroku and Coludinary.
+The backend for development of Torf's Gallery is currently running on the remote server with Strapi, Heroku and Coludinary.
 <br><br>
 **This project is build with:**
 * NPM